Sales executives connect organisations with customers by winning new business, building client relationships and opening up new markets

 • the skills to work both independently and as part of a team

-• a good level of numeracy
+• analytical skills, a good level of numeracy and attention to detail

 Work experience